 In years of heavy snowfall, cattle may have better access to standing corn compared to swathed crops under snow.
 Observations have also shown standing corn providing protection from the wind during inclement weather.
 Strip grazing, using electric fence, provides a more uniform nutrient intake, reducing the risk of acidosis caused by cattle only eating high energy cobs, and utilization per acre is improved.
 This also reduces trampling and wastage.

-The BCRC Blog post, 5 Tips for Grazing Corn this Fall and Winter covers topics to help make the most of corn grazing including the importance of:
+The BCRC post, Seven Tips for Grazing Corn covers topics to help make the most of corn grazing including the importance of:

 - allowing cattle time to slowly transition to this new feed source,